Introduction to Types of Firewalls

 5. Next-generation Firewalls

 An NGFW provides better network firewall coverage than a conventional firewall, leaving costs and performance problems on the one hand.
 Additionally, many NGFWs provide other functionality, such as detecting intrusions, malware scanning, and SSL software inspection.
 These can be useful for organizations with these apps that do not already have point solutions and can lead to a significant decrease in the data throughput capacity of the NGFW when disabled.

 Strengths and Weaknesses: NGFW has far more grain control of data, enabling the NGFW to address a broader range of potential threats and can’t access the corporate network.
 However, NGFWs cost more than traditional firewalls, which can cause network performance problems because they conduct packet inspection rather than just packet filters.

 Level Protection: Quite high because they provide a high degree of granular control.
 Such tasks may be required to comply with PCI and HIPAA.

 Unified Threat Management

-Unified UTM devices give small and medium-sized enterprises an almost complete safety solution as a single box that connects into the network.
+Unified UTM devices give small and medium-sized enterprises an almost complete safety solution as a single box that connects to the network.
 Typical UTM features include the standard firewalls, an intrusion detection system (including checking incoming traffic, e-mail for viruses and Malware, blacklisting), and a blacklist of Web addresses to stop workers from accessing identified websites such as phishing.
 The web application firewall and the next-generation firewall (NGFW) features also feature secure Web gateways (sometimes).

 Strengths and Weaknesses: UTMs have a key attraction: a single purchase covers all security requirements and can control and configure all security features through a single management console.
 Most UTMs offer basic security levels at the original purchase price, and additional security products (such as IPS) may be available at an optional license fee.
 The main drawback is that UTMs can’t offer the same security level as a combination of more complex products.
 Still, it may be academic because often, there is a choice between UTM and no safety solution.